-10. 22).
+- 10. 22).
 The teaching of something important by mentioning the time of an occurrence.
 Climax; or, Gradation (2 Pet.
 1. 5-7).
-Anadiplosis repeated in successive sentences (see "Anadiplosis",

-Ccc.no-tes; or, Combined Repetition (Ps.
-118. 8, 9).
-The repetition of two different phrases, one at the beginning, and the other at the end of successive paragraphs.
+Anadiplosis ", pepated in successive sentences (see "Anadiplosis", - Ccc'.nö-tes; or, Combined Repetition (Ps.
+118. s, 9).
+The repetition of two different phrases, one at the beginning, and the other at the end of successive paragraphs. - Correspondence.
+This term is applied to the repetition of a subject or subjects, which reappear in varying